techno-tim/techno-tim.github.io/_posts/2023-06-20-100-days-of-homelab-1-year-later.md

 ## Networking

 Once of the biggest changes to networking wasn't new hardware or network speed, but VLANs.
 I implemented VLANs here to keep all of my network traffic segmented according to the roles these devices fill.
 For instance I created an `IoT` vlan for all of my IoT devices, a `Camera` VLAN just for secure video devices, and `Server` VLAN for my servers that are used for public facing services.
 This helps ensure that not only am I not mixing traffic, but also minimizing the blast radius if one of my devices were to become compromised.
-I talking about this and more [security recommendations in a video here](https://www.youtube.com/watch?v=Cs8yOmTJNYQ).
+I talked about this and more [security recommendations in a video here](https://www.youtube.com/watch?v=Cs8yOmTJNYQ).
 Highly recommended if you are going to self-host anything.

 ## Kubernetes

 The next big theme is Kubernetes and has been a theme on my channel almost since the beginning.
 I now run 3 HA Kubernetes clusters at home.
 That might sound crazy, but it's true.
-It's taught me so much about how to build, support, and maintain of the most popular technologies in the world.
+It's taught me so much about how to build, support, and maintain one of the most popular technologies in the world.
 It's been challenging but rewarding at the same time.
 I ended up going all in and migrating all of my Docker only hosts to Kubernetes.
 I no longer have single Docker hosts (pets) and now have more Kubernetes nodes (cattle).
 Once I moved everything to Kubernetes, I quickly learned that I needed a better way to manage it than just a UI or applying manifests from the CLI.

 (_GitOps has entered the chat_)